1956 Grand Canyon mid-air collision: Search and recovery

 However, upon hearing of the missing airliners, Palen decided that what he had seen might have been smoke from a post-crash fire.
 He and his brother flew a light aircraft (a Piper Tri-Pacer) deep into the canyon and searched near the location of the smoke.
 The Constellation's empennage was found, and the brothers reported their findings to authorities.
 The following day, the two men pinpointed the wreckage of the DC-7.
 Numerous helicopter missions were subsequently flown down to the crash sites to find and attempt to identify victims, as well as recover wreckage for accident analysis, a difficult and dangerous process due to the rugged terrain and unpredictable air currents.

 The airlines hired the Swiss Air-Rescue and some Swiss mountain climbers to go to the scene where the aircraft fuselages had crashed.
 They were to gather the remains of the passengers and their personal effects.
 This was given considerable publicity in U.S. news releases at the time because of the ruggedness of the terrain where the fuselages came to rest.

 Owing to the great violence of the impacts, no bodies were recovered intact and positive identification of most of the remains was not possible.
-On July 9, 1956, a mass funeral for the victims of TWA Flight 2 was held at the canyon's south rim.
+On July 9, 1956, a mass funeral for the victims of TWA Flight 2 was held, at the canyon's south rim.
 Twenty-nine unidentified victims of the United flight were interred in four coffins at the Grand Canyon Pioneer Cemetery.
-Sixty-six of the seventy TWA passengers and crew are buried in a mass grave at Citizens Cemetery in Flagstaff, Arizona.
+Sixty-six of the seventy TWA passengers and crew are buried in a mass grave at Citizens Cemetery in Flagstaff.
 A number of years elapsed following this accident before most of the wreckage was removed from the canyon.
-Some pieces of the aircraft remain at the crash sites.
+Some pieces of the aircraft still remain at the crash sites.